bitcointranscripts/bitcointranscripts/advancing/2021/static-invoices-in-lightning:-a-deep-dive-and-comparison-of-bolt11-invoices-lnurl-offers-and-amp.md

 ### Single Path Case

 So I'm gonna describe the static invoice thing first, and I'm just gonna use a single path to describe it.
-So basically, Dave creates a Bolt11 invoice, right?
+So basically, Dave creates a Bolt11 invoice.
 And I've described before what kind of things the Bolt11 invoice includes.
 And the reason it needs to change every time is because you need this payment hash to be different every time.